-Second, the Court notes that, under its rule, the effective date of service under §1608(c) will be closer in time to when the service packet reaches a foreign official who knows how to respond to the summons.
-Ante, at 11-12.
+Second, the Court notes that, under its rule, the effective date of service under § 1608(c) will be closer in time to when the service packet reaches a foreign official who knows how to respond to the summons.
+Ante, at 13-15.
 That contention assumes embassy employees are less capable of responding to a summons than foreign-ministry employees.
 But even granting that premise, this argument falls short.
 An embassy is capable of quickly transmitting a summons to the foreign minister, whether electronically, by diplomatic bag, or by some other means.
 Any time lost in transmission is not significant enough to warrant the Court's departure from the text of the statute.

 Third, the Court argues that allowing service at the embassy would make it easier to serve a foreign state than it is to serve a person in that foreign state under Federal Rule of Civil Procedure 4.
-Ante, at 13-14.
+Ante, at 15-16.
 I am not persuaded.
 Under the FSIA, service by mail is not effective until "the date of receipt indicated in the . . . signed and returned postal receipt." §1608(c)(2).
 That is no more generous than practice under Rule 4, especially since the foreign minister need not accept service.
+To the extent that embassies of the Attorney General.
+Ante, at 10.
+The majority nevertheless believes that it would be improper or unusual to dispatch that letter to a local U.S. attorney's office.
+I disagree.
+It seems entirely likely that a person residing in the District of Idaho would dispatch a letter to the Attorney General through the U.S. attorney's office serving his District even if it would be odd for a resident of the District of Columbia to use that Idaho address.

-To the extent that embassies accept service of process directed to the foreign minister, it is that decision that eases the burden on the plaintiff, not §1608(a)(3).
+accept service of process directed to the foreign minister, it is that decision that eases the burden on the plaintiff, not $\frac{1608(a)(3)}{2}$.